Hubie Brown: Broadcasting career

 Brown began broadcasting after being fired by the Hawks, working for USA Network's coverage of the NBA, including playoff games as well as CBS before being hired by the Knicks.
-During the 1985 NBA playoffs, Brown lent his services for CBS once again while still coaching the Knicks, who were not in the playoffs, teaming up with Brent Musburger.
+During the 1985 NBA playoffs, Brown lent his services to CBS once again while still coaching the Knicks, who were not in the playoffs, teaming up with Brent Musburger.
 Following his dismissal from the Knicks, CBS hired Brown full-time as a broadcaster in December 1986, and served alongside Verne Lundquist as the third team during select regular season and playoff games, promoted to the second team the next season.
-When asked in 1988 how long he will remain involved with the game of basketball, Brown responded "I will stay involved in some capacity until the day Verne Lundquist dies."
+When asked in 1988 how long he would remain involved with the game of basketball, Brown responded "I will stay involved in some capacity until the day Verne Lundquist dies."
 In 1988, CBS named Brown to replace Billy Cunningham as its lead analyst alongside play-by-play man Dick Stockton.
 Brown remained with CBS until the end of their NBA coverage following the 1990 NBA Finals, then worked on the local broadcasts for the Philadelphia 76ers and the Detroit Pistons before joining TNT in the early 1990s.
-Brown continued anchoring TNT's basketball coverage through the 2001–02 season, in which he was paired with various announcers such as Bob Neal, Ron Thulin, Pete Van Wieren, and his old CBS partners Verne Lundquist and Dick Stockton.
+Brown continued anchoring TNT's basketball coverage through the 2001–02 season, in which he was paired with announcers such as Bob Neal, Ron Thulin, Pete Van Wieren, and his old CBS partners Verne Lundquist and Dick Stockton.
+Along with TNT, Brown had begun work calling San Antonio Spurs games for the 2002–03 season when he was contacted by Memphis to take the job coaching the Grizzlies, necessitating him having to leave both positions with TNT and the Spurs.

-Shortly after his departure from the Grizzlies, Brown signed with ABC as their top NBA analyst.
+Shortly after his departure from the Grizzlies, Brown signed with ABC as its top NBA analyst.
 Brown worked with Al Michaels and Mike Breen on some regular-season and playoff games, including the 2005 NBA Finals and 2006 NBA Finals, before he was replaced as lead analyst by Mark Jackson and Jeff Van Gundy.
-Brown currently calls games on ABC and ESPN working alongside such play-by-play announcers as Mark Jones and Mike Breen.
-He also contributes to ESPN Radio's coverage of the NBA playoffs and NBA Finals.
+Brown has later called games with Mike Tirico until 2016, when Tirico moved to NBC Sports.
+His later broadcast partners included Mark Jones, Dave Pasch and Ryan Ruocco.
+Brown called his final game, between the Philadelphia 76ers and Milwaukee Bucks on ABC, on February 9, 2025, accompanied by Breen.

 Brown was nominated for a Sports Emmy in 1994 and 1999.